Social Security Garnished by IRS? Limits, Rules & How to Stop

-- The IRS was able to assess taxes owed, and sent you a notice demanding payment
+- The IRS assessed tax and sent you a notice demanding payment.

-- You failed to respond to the letter(s), pay your bill, or resolve unpaid taxes in another manner
+- You failed to pay your bill or resolve the unpaid tax in another manner.

-- 30 days before your assets were levied, the IRS sent you a Final Notice of Intent to Levy
+- The IRS sent you a Final Notice of Intent to Levy and waited 30 days.

-Once those three conditions have been met, the IRS is legally able to seize your property, and in this case, part of your Social Security Benefits.
+Once the IRS meets the three conditions, the IRS can legally seize your property, and in this case, part of your Social Security Benefits.
 If the levy starts without these three things happening, you need to appeal.

 How to Stop a Tax Levy

 How to Release a Tax Levy and to Prevent the IRS from Seizing Assets.
 Details on how to settle IRS tax debt whil releasing a tax levy.